SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 module.
 However, how can you access the data from a virtual machine, inside a docker container or from a different laptop?
 We in general recommend two ways:

-* You can make the bucket publicly accessible e.g. no authentication is needed.
+* You can make the bucket publicly accessible, i.e. no authentication is needed.
 That means that anyone with the URL to the data can access it.
 This is the easiest way to do it, but also the least secure.
 You can read more about how to make your buckets public [here](https://cloud.google.com/storage/docs/access-control/making-data-public).